ief015/open-konstruktor/src/serialization/saveformat.md

 # KOHCTPYKTOP design save data findings

+All values formatted as `code` are hexidecimal.

 # Format

 Save data is compressed with zlib and encoded to base64.

 Uncompressed data length is varied, but not by much.
-Position of EOF in an empty save is `0x332B`.
+Position of EOF in an empty save is `332B`.

 The first 4 bytes are dimensions of the layers.
 They are `04 2C 04 1B`, representing the 44 (`2C`) columns of 27 (`1B`) elements.